clstmbrly/piv-guides/_networkconfig/2b_domaincontrollers-2.md

 permalink: networkconfig/2b_domaincontrollers-2/
 ---

-This guide will help you to install your own local Certification Authority (CA)
+This guide will help you to install a local Certification Authority (CA) so that your organization's users with PIVs/CACs will be able to log into domain-connected devices.

-Perhaps your organization wants to use a local-enterprise Microsoft CA (for example) to issue a Domain Controller certificate to the Domain Controller server.
-The certificate would need to contain valid information (i.e., correct field values) to be installed on the server.
-By following these installation steps and using valid information, your organization's users with PIVs/CACs will be able to log into domain-connected devices.
-(For additional information about installing a local CA, see [_Issuing Domain Controller Certificates_]({{site.baseurl}}/creating-domain-controller-certificate-profiles).)
+Additional, useful information about installing a local CA is given in [_Issuing Domain Controller Certificates_]({{site.baseurl}}/creating-domain-controller-certificate-profiles).<!--Not sure if this is the correct link/reference...?>

-{% include alert-info.html content="These procedures are accurate for using Microsoft 2012 Server, Standard Edition, for CA and Domain Controller servers (as of March 2017)" %}
+{% include alert-info.html content="These procedures are accurate for using Microsoft 2012 Server, Standard Edition, for CA and Domain Controller servers (as of March 2017)" %} \\

 * [Prerequisites](#prerequisites)
 * [Install CA Role](#install-ca-role)